-1 The disciples and followers of 𐤉𐤄𐤅𐤔𐤏 began to assemble in Capernaum to make arrangements for the journey to Yerushalayim.
-When 𐤉𐤄𐤅𐤔𐤏 and some of the twelve who were with him came to the city, it was the twelfth month.
-And the collector of taxes came to Kĕpha and said, “Is your Master liable to pay the dues?”
+1 The talmidim and followers of 𐤉𐤄𐤅𐤔𐤏 began to assemble in Kephar Naḥum to make arrangements for the journey to Yerushalayim.
+When 𐤉𐤄𐤅𐤔𐤏 and some of the twelve who were with Him came to the city, it was the twelfth month.
+And the collector of taxes came to Kĕpha and said, “Is your Aḏonai liable to pay the dues?”

-4 𐤉𐤄𐤅𐤔𐤏 was standing nearby, and, noticing how adulterated money and coins below weight were rejected, he said to his disciples, “Be like the honest coin testers, though testing men instead of money.
+4 𐤉𐤄𐤅𐤔𐤏 was standing nearby, and, noticing how adulterated money and coins below weight were rejected, He said to His talmidim, “Be like the honest coin testers, though testing men instead of money.
 Weigh all things with care, using a fair set of scales.
 Reject all which is impure or not what it should be, keeping only that which is good.”

 5 “As there are counterfeit coins, so are there counterfeit deeds, and they are equally hard to detect.
 Take people as you find them, but reserve judgment until they have been tested.
 All men are friends in a boat sailing before a fair wind, but when a squall comes and it sinks, the true are divided from the false.”